hivsuper/document-converter/README.md

 Convert txt/word/ppt/excel to pdf base on microsoft office and convert pdf to swf base on SWFTools.

-PS: This project is totally inspired http://www.cnblogs.com/luckyxiaoxuan/archive/2012/06/15/2550303.html.
+PS: This project is totally inspired by http://www.cnblogs.com/luckyxiaoxuan/archive/2012/06/15/2550303.html.
 Thanks so much to the author.

 There are couple things that should be known before you run the test method.